 Top Things to do in Nambo

-Most attractions are within walking distance, making it perfect for a relaxed stroll.
+Most attractions are within walking distance.
+This area is perfect for a relaxed stroll.
 Plan at least half a day here to soak in the lively atmosphere, try street foods, and do some shopping.

 Dotonbori: A must to experience Osaka.
 Walk through this iconic neon-lit street and try local street foods.

-Shinsaibashi Shopping Arcade: You will find everything here, from high-end brands, street shops, drugstores, and souvenir stores.
-Don’t miss the western end near Horie and Amerikamura for trendy fashion.
+Shinsaibashi Shopping Arcade: You will find everything here: high-end brands, street shops, drugstores, and souvenir stores.
+Don't miss the western end near Horie and Amerikamura for trendy fashion.

 Hozenji Yokocho and Temple: A narrow stone-paved alley that feels like a slice of old Osaka.
 Inside the alley, you will find many old local restaurants.
 Enjoy authentic Osaka food here, away from the crowds!